MANTRIPRAGADA-SAI-PAVAN-ADITYA/Subscription_app_analysis/README.md

+<h1> Computer Society of India- summer Internship Program 2020 May <h1>

 # Subscription_app_behaviour_analysis

 In this Case Study we will be working for a fintech company that wants to provide its customers with a paid mobile app subscription that will allow them to track all of their finances in one place.
 To attract customers, the company releases a free version of their app with some of the main features unlocked.